Who arranges a house survey?

 These are the main types of house surveys to choose from:

-- Condition Report – The Condition Report is the most basic survey which will give you an overview of the property with a summary of any defects and possible risks but does not provide any advice or valuation.
+- RICS Home Survey Level 1 (Condition Report) – The Condition Report is the most basic survey which will give you an overview of the property with a summary of any defects and possible risks but does not provide any advice or valuation.
 The cost of a Condition Report starts at £300.

-- Homebuyers Report – The Homebuyers Report is the most popular survey choice.
+- RICS Home Survey Level 2 (Homebuyer Survey) – The Homebuyer Survey also known as a Homebuyers Report is the most popular survey choice.
 It is more detailed, but is non-intrusive, so the surveyor won’t be moving furniture or lifting floorboards.
 You can also get a valuation alongside the survey.
 For a Homebuyers Report, you’ll typically pay upwards of £350 for the survey without a valuation and £450 or more with a survey including a valuation.

-- Building Survey – A Building survey is a full structural survey.
+- RICS Home Survey Level 3 (Building Survey) – A Building survey is a full structural survey.
 The surveyor will check the attic, behind walls, under floorboards and above ceilings.
 You’ll then get advice on any repairs needed, including estimated timings and costs.
 A building survey usually costs £500 or more depending on the size of the property.

 Find out more about the types and costs of surveys in our detailed guide – what sort of survey should I to have?